harsnyi/warehouse_project/README.md

 # warehouse_project

-warehouse_project is a fullstack web application for SMART-STORE KFT. located in 6600 Szentes, 6600 Szentes, Rákóczi Ferenc utca 132.
+warehouse_project is a fullstack web application for SMART-STORE KFT. located in 6600 Szentes, Rákóczi Ferenc utca 132.
 The application features a
  - client-side written in React
  - server-side written in Python Django.